ibm-cloud-docs/vmwaresolutions/shared/shared_planning.md

 One of the configuration limits in VMware Cloud Director is a maximum of 10,000 vApps per Cloud Director organization.
 In VMware Shared, it means you cannot have more than 10,000 vApps in a single account in a particular site location since each site location is the same Cloud Director instance.
 For more information about sites and VMware Cloud Director, see [VMware Shared overview](/docs/vmwaresolutions?topic=vmwaresolutions-shared_overview).

-If you need more than 10,000 vApps in a single account, consider the following design options.
+If you need more than 10,000 vApps in a single account, consider the following options:

 * Increase the number of virtual machines in each vApp.
 * Use a separate account in that region to host more vApps.